Minimum Age to Work at Walmart (And How to Apply)

 If you do get hired, here’s what to expect:

-Working at Walmart as a teen can be a great first job that teaches you skills you’ll use throughout your career.
-And who knows?
-You might find yourself climbing the ladder into management or specialized roles as you get older!
+Working at Walmart as a teen can be a great first job that helps you learn useful skills for your future career.
+You may also grow into higher roles, including management or specialized positions, as you gain experience.

 So there you have it – now you know exactly how old you need to be to start your Walmart career journey.
 Whether you’re 16 and looking for your first job or 18+ and ready to take on more responsibility, Walmart likely has a position that fits your age and experience level.